 Photo by Anton Mc Geachen

 The first four days of my Tour Te Waipounamu race had gone well.
-I was sticking strictly to my 4 hours minimum sleep strategy each night and I felt I was making good decisions.
+I was sticking strictly to my 4-hour minimum sleep strategy each night and I felt I was making good decisions.
 Joe and Rufus had forged ahead at impressive speed, but I was determined to race my race for now.
 The first day got me to 335kms where I found an enticing farm shed with hay for a comfortable sleep.

 Photo by Anton Mc Geachen